dweekly/docs/pages/exports/query-api.md

 total_count = 30
 unique_count = 10
 ```
-When querying with a datasource of "eo_commerce_event", the aggregation may also be specified as "revenue", in which case the counts returned are the sum of revenue from matching events, and not the number of events themselves.
+When querying with a datasource of <notranslate>"eo_commerce_event"</notranslate>, the aggregation may also be specified as <notranslate>"revenue"</notranslate>, in which case the counts returned are the sum of revenue from matching events, and not the number of events themselves.
  <notranslate>_required_</notranslate>: true
  <notranslate>_location_</notranslate>: body
  <notranslate>_format_</notranslate>: string